AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

     ![](assets/new-connection-tab-with-workfront-option.png)

-* **Linked fields** (or lookup fields): After establishing the connection between two records, you can reference the linked records' fields on the record you are connecting from.
+* **Linked fields** (or lookup fields): After establishing the connection between two record types and link records together, you can reference the linked records' fields on the record you are connecting from.

     ![](assets/add-lookup-fields-modal.png)